1. What type of academic calendar does Baylor use?

 2. What is your academic advising program like?

-Baylor's Academic Advisement Office offers services designed to help your student fulfill his/her academic goals and potential.
+Baylor's University Advisement Office offers services designed to help your student fulfill his/her academic goals and potential.
 In addition to selecting classes, professional advisors will assist your student with reviewing degree audits, finding a major, developing academic plans and clarifying personal goals.
 During freshman Orientation or Transfer Registration Day, your student will have his/her first meeting with an academic advisor and register for classes.
-You can learn more about Baylor's academic advisement program by going to the Academic Advisement website.
+You can learn more about Baylor's University advisement program by going to the University Advisement website.

-3. Does Baylor offer a dual admission medical program?
+3. Does Baylor offer any dual admissions programs?

 4. What is the governing board at Baylor?